BaptisteD51/nouveau-theme-caweb/README.md

 It was decided to make a rework of the website.

 With this new theme, I wanted to keep the things simple, and the website easy to administrate for a Webmaster.
-For that, I tried to :
+For that, I tried to:
 * Avoid harcoded strings and contents as much as possible.
 * Use less technologies that aren't studied in the Master.
 * Use as much as possible the basic WordPress development functions, instead of plugins such as ACF PRO.